 As we said, inexperience is the biggest reason why teenagers get injured in the workplace.
 However, they are also vulnerable, because they are often insecure about asking questions and clearing doubts.
 They trust authority and they are afraid of asking questions.
 Also, compared to adults, teenagers are more likely to believe that their employer would not make them do things that can put them in harm’s way.
 They abstain from asking questions as it may make them appear incompetent.
 Teenagers are also more afraid of getting fired.
 Unfortunately, some employers take advantage of these teenagers and do not provide them adequate training.
 They may ask them to do jobs that they know older and more experienced workers would refuse to do because of the hazards involved.

 Legal Rights of Teen Workers in Missouri

-If you are teenager who has been injured in the workplace, you may be entitled to workers compensation benefits.
+If you are a teenager who has been injured in the workplace, you may be entitled to workers compensation benefits.
 The first step to securing workers compensation benefits is to notify the employer about your injury.
 This should be done immediately after the injury, and without any fear of reprisal or retaliation.